Build voice-first experiences that go beyond voice

 Your skill must be usable on voice-only devices such as the Amazon Echo, and must use APL to add visual content when used on compatible devices with displays such as Echo Show, Echo Spot, and Fire TV.

 Submission Package: A skill description, video demo, and other information must be submitted on the Devpost website by January 22, 2019 at 5:00pm EST to be considered.
 For a complete list of requirements, see the Official Rules.

-Certification: All skills must be submitted to the Alexa Skill Store by January 22, 2019 at 5:00pm EST and PASS certification by February 22, 2019 at 5:00pm EST. (*Certification Period has been extended from February 22nd to March 7th.
+Certification: All skills must be submitted to the Alexa Skill Store by January 22, 2019 at 5:00pm EST and PASS certification by March 7, 2019 at 5:00pm EST. (*Certification Period has been extended from February 22nd to March 7th.
 Change made February 5th)